Kendall Jenner Stuns In Ben Simmons Jersey At Sixers Game

 — NFL Draft Diamonds (@DraftDiamonds) March 11, 2019

-Jenner showed up at one game in January wearing a black turtleneck and matching leather trousers, while actress and model Emily Ratajkowski attended the same game, seperately, while wearing a similar outfit to Jenner’s, per The Inquisitr.
+Jenner showed up at one game in January while wearing a black turtleneck and matching leather trousers, while actress and model Emily Ratajkowski attended the same game, separately, while wearing a similar outfit to Jenner’s, per The Inquisitr.